Vgwang/Data-Science-and-ML-projects-in-Python/README.md

 - Random Forest Model has a 0.85 F1 Score

 **Deep Learning:**
-- Used a Bank Authentication dataset from the UCI repository.
+- Used a Bank Authentication dataset from the UCI repository to determine whether or not a bank note is real.
 - Trained a DNNClassifier from Tensorflow with a 0.86 F1 Score
 - Compared with a trained Random Forest classifier that achieved a 0.99 F1 Score